 These can help your child stay in education.
-However, some children are too poorly to attend school so need home tuition or can only attend part time and need home tuition to top it up.
+However some children are too poorly to attend school so need home tuition or can only attend part time and need home tuition to top it up.
 These services are delivered by the local Children's Support Services where the school provides the work and CSS teach the child or young person to continue their education.
 Many children thrive with this 1-1 education and it allows them to succeed at their own pace and takes into account their conditions/disabilities and care needs.
 Your child's school (the SENCO) should fill out the paperwork to apply for your child to have home tuition.
-If not, the local Education Welfare Officer can help.

-Work

-There is now a duty for employers to make reasonable adjustments for disabled employees.
+If not the local Education Welfare Officer can help.
+Work There is now a duty for employers to make reasonable adjustments for disabled employees.
 Employers have the duty to adjust procedures and remove barriers you face because of your disability/condition so you can work and apply for jobs in the same way as someone who isn't disabled.
 It's the Equality Act 2001 which calls the duty to make reasonable adjustments.
 These include making the building wheelchair friendly (ramps, widened doors, moving furniture and adjusting/lowering light switches, door handles and shelves), features to make it easier for vision/hearing impaired individuals to work, providing a wheelchair accessible desk and other equipment, flexible working hours or working from home and even increased time off to accommodate hospital appointments and therapies, regular rest breaks, longer time in assessments, transferring the person to another department, area or altering the job so that they can continue to work if they become disabled or their condition worker to help them.

-Specialist centres and expert consultants

-The Royal London Hospital

-Adults:

-Professor Qasim Aziz, Neurogastroenterologist Dr Michael Glynn, Gastroenterologist (Nutrition) Dr Asma Fikree, Gastroenterologist Professor Charlie Knowles, Colorectal Surgeon Paediatrics:

-Dr Sandhia Naik, Gastroenterologist Dr Nicholas Croft, Gastroenterologist Mr. Stewart Cleeve, Paediatric Surgeon St Mark's (Middlesex, Harrow) Adults: Dr Simon Gabe, Consultant in Gastroenterology & Intestinal Rehabilitation Dr Suzanne Donnelly, Gastroenterologist Great Ormond Street Hospital (Paediatrics only) Dr Osvaldo Borrelli, Gastroenterologist Dr Susan Hill, Gastroenterologist Dr Fevronia Kiparissi, Gastroenterologist Dr Jutta Köglmeier, Gastroenterologist Dr Keith Lindley, Gastroenterologist Dr Efstratios Saliakellis, Gastroenterologist Dr Nikhil Thapar, Gastroenterologist (On sabbatical) Salford Royal Hospital (Manchester) Adults:
+Specialist centres and expert consultants The Royal London Hospital Adults: Professor Qasim Aziz, Neurogastroenterologist Dr Michael Glynn, Gastroenterologist (Nutrition) Professor Charlie Knowles, Colorectal Surgeon Paediatrics: Dr Nigel Meadows, Gastroenterologist Dr David Rawat, Gastroenterologist St Mark's (Middlesex) Adults: Dr Simon Gabe, Gastroenterologist Dr Jeremy Nightingale, Gastroenterologist (Nutrition and Intestinal Failure) Great Ormond Street Hospital (Paediatrics only) Dr Nikhil Thapar, Gastroenterologist Dr Lindley, Gastroenterologist Dr Borelli, Gastroenterologist Salford Royal Hospital Adults: Dr Peter Paine, Gastroenterologist Dr Simon Lal, Gastroenterologist University College London Hospital Adults: Dr Anton Emmanuel, Gastroenterologist Dr Farooq Rahman, Gastroenterologist (Intestinal Failure) University Hospital of South Manchester Adults: Professor Peter Whorwell, Gastroenterologist Dr Richard Jones, Gastroenterologist (Nutrition) Royal Manchester Children's Hospital (Paediatrics only) Dr Fagbemi, Gastroenterologist Mr Bowen, Paediatric Surgeon Manchester Royal Infirmary Adults: Dr Richard Hammonds, Gastroenterologists Western General Hospital, Scotland Adults: Dr Alan Shand, Gastroenterologist (Nutrition) Transplant: